-In honor or Walt Disney World’s 50th Anniversary, reviving some of the Vacation Kingdom’s milestones through the eyes of a former Walt Disney Imagineer and themed entertainment, licensed Architect.
+In honor of Walt Disney World’s 50th Anniversary, reviving some of the Vacation Kingdom’s milestones through the eyes of a former Walt Disney Imagineer and licensed themed entertainment Architect.
 This is part one of a two part synopsis.

 It was early on a warm summer morning.
 The fog was hugging the open fields and underbrush of the Central Florida landscape along both sides of World Drive as my family and I drove towards a unique place, a place that would change me and my life forever.